Home Inspection

 Slate Tiles80 – 100 Years

 Despite the life expectancy listed, all roofs require routine maintenance.
-This maintenance is generally needed every 5 – 10 years and includes a thorough inspection and sealing around roof penetrations or flashing as needed.
+This maintenance is generally needed every 5 – 10 years and includes a thorough inspection and sealing around roof penetrations or flashing as required.

 Gutters and Downspouts